yihune1234/yihune1234/README.md

 <br/>

-I build **scalable, production-ready web applications** end-to-end — from pixel-perfect UIs to robust backends and optimized databases.
+I build **scalable, production-ready web & mobile applications** end-to-end — from pixel-perfect UIs and cross-platform mobile apps to robust backends and optimized databases.
 Great software should be **readable, maintainable, and built to last**.

 <br/>